Do your employees fully understand company goals and what is expected of them? Do they know how far they’ve come or what actions to take?

 Once goals are clearly defined and you start tracking progress, you will gain even more insight into what you need to do.
 There is seldom any one factor, but just increasing focus can bring about some surprising results.

 What are your thoughts?
-Are you ready to track progress?
+What keeps you motivated?